Preparing for your appointmentBy Mayo Clinic Staff

 - Has your baby recently taken any new medications?

 What you can do in the meantime

 In the time leading up to your appointment, avoid products that seem to trigger your baby's rash.
-Wash your baby's bottom with water after each diaper change, and avoid soaps and wipes that contain alcohol or fragrance.
+Wash your baby's bottom with water after each diaper change.
+Avoid soaps and wipes that contain alcohol or fragrance.

 Give your baby as much diaper-free time as possible, so that his or her skin can have a chance to stay dry and start healing.
-When you do use diapers, change them frequently and apply a diaper rash cream or ointment to act as a barrier between your baby's skin and a dirty diaper.
+When you do use diapers, change them frequently and apply a diaper rash cream, lotion, paste or ointment to act as a barrier between your baby's skin and a dirty diaper.

 - What can I do if my baby gets diaper rash?
 American Academy of Pediatrics. http://www.healthychildren.org/English/ages-stages/baby/diapers-clothing/pages/Diaper-Rash-Solution.aspx.
 Accessed March 12, 2015.